ossobv/exactonline/README.rst

 backend.)

 You need to set up access to your Exact Online SaaS instance, by creating an export link.
-See `Exact Online creating credentials`_ for more info.
+See `creating Exact Online credentials`_ for more info.

 Take that info, and configure it in your ``config.ini``.